paalbra/zabbix-zbxsec-7/README.md

 This is meant to be a quick and simple setup of [zabbix](https://zabbix.com) v5.0 that can be used for testing purposes.

-It's assumed that you run it on a Ubuntu 20.04 LTS or CentOS 8 server.
+It's assumed that you run it on a Ubuntu 20.10 or CentOS 8 server.

 ## Containers